ItzAfroBoy/lst/README.md

 > Changing directory on exit [Work In Progress]

 I need to find an efficient way to do this so this will be coming in the near future.
+The `-p` flag will print final directory on exit.
+So you'll probs need a wrapper function.

 ## Updates